 Measurement Considerations

 A key consideration for RTL development is the need to address the limitations to how student academic need is measured post-concussion.
-Although symptom severity measures like the PCSS provide a method to quantify the severity of student symptoms, these measures have been identified to underrepresent symptoms from the ocular-motor and vestibular clusters (Lumba-Brown et al., 2019).
+Although symptom severity measures like the PCSS provide a method to quantify the severity of student symptoms, these measures have been shown to underrepresent symptoms from the ocular-motor and vestibular clusters (Lumba-Brown et al., 2019).
 Such a bias in symptom measurement may have influenced the results of the present study as the vestibular and ocular-motor clusters were consistently rated with less severity than other clusters.
 Moreover, it may lead to the misidentification of students experiencing negative academic outcome because of these symptoms.

 Another limitation of symptom measurement related to our methods is that our data could not consider the influence of individual symptom scores on unrelated symptom cluster scores.
 As outlined by Harmon et al. (2019), the interaction of symptoms from different clusters creates multiple profiles where reported symptom scores for one individual symptom or cluster are likely influenced by the symptom scores of a variety of symptoms from multiple clusters.
 For example, a student may rate the cognitive or sleep symptom clusters with a higher symptom score because of the influence of anxiety-mood symptoms on those clusters.
 Therefore, it is important to consider the interaction of all symptoms when interpreting symptom severity scores to better understand the individual profile.